McKay correspondence over non algebraically closed fields: Introduction

 The new contribution in this paper is to consider McKay correspondence over non algebraically closed fields.
-We will work over a field $K$ that is not assumed to be algebraically closed but always of characteristic $0$.
-We want to generalize statements of McKay correspondence to this slightly more general situation.
-Over non algebraically closed $K$ it is natural to consider finite group schemes instead of just finite groups.
-In comparision with the situation over algebraically closed fields there may exist both representations of $G$ and components of $E$ that are irreducible over $K$ but split over the algebraic closure.
-We will see that these two kinds of splittings that arise by extending the ground field are related and we will formulate a McKay correspondence over arbitrary fields $K$ of characteristic $0$.
-The following will be consequence of more detailed theorems in section 5:\msk\enlargethispage{0.2cm}
+We will work over a field $K$ that is not assumed to be algebraically closed but always of characteristic $0$ and extend the McKay correspondence to this slightly more general situation.
+Over non algebraically closed $K$ it is natural to consider finite group schemes instead of simply finite groups.
+In comparison with the situation over algebraically closed fields there may exist both representations of $G$ and components of $E$ that are irreducible over $K$ but split over the algebraic closure.
+We will see that these two kinds of splitting that arise by extending the ground field are related by investigating the operation of the Galois group.
+For this we introduce Galois-conjugate representations and consider the Galois operation on the $G$-Hilbert scheme.
+The following McKay correspondence over arbitrary fields $K$ of characteristic $0$ will be consequence of more detailed theorems in section 5.